nnethercote/perf-book/src/inlining.md

 There are four inline attributes that can be used on Rust functions.
 - **None**.
 The compiler will decide itself if the function should be inlined.
-  This will depend on the optimization level, the size of the function, etc. If you are not using link-time optimization, functions will never be inlined across crates.
+  This will depend on factors such as the optimization level and the size of the function.
+Non-generic functions will never be inlined across crate boundaries unless link-time optimization is used; generic functions might be.
 - **`#[inline]`**.
 This suggests that the function should be inlined, including across crate boundaries.
 - **`#[inline(always)]`**.
 This strongly suggests that the function should be